-8. Continue warming up the engine until it idles smoothly, then return the starter (choke) to position (3) before riding.
+smoothly, then return the starter (choke) to position (3) before riding.

-- The engine is warm when it responds normally to the throttle with the starter (choke) turned off. - When the parking brake is applied, engine speed is limited to 2300 r/min.
-Make sure the parking brake is released before moving the throttle lever, otherwise the engine will misfire, preventing normal operation.
+- The engine is warm when it responds quickly to the throttle with the starter (choke) turned off. - When the parking brake is applied, engine speed is limited to 2300 r/min.
+Make sure the parking brake is released before moving the throttle lever; otherwise, the engine will misfire, preventing normal operation.